 It was calculated that seven million people drank Lyons tea each week in 1922.

-Lyons opened the Cumberland Hotel at Marble Arch, which was the largest hotel in Europe, in 1922.
+Lyons began construction on the Cumberland Hotel at Marble Arch, the largest hotel in Europe, in 1922.
 It had 1,500 rooms and a Corner House.

 Ice cream manufacture at Cadby Hall had reached the mass production scale by 1923.

-In 1930 Lyons was the 20th largest company in Britain, with a market value of £12.1 million and 30,000 employees.
+Lyons was the 20th largest company in Britain by 1930, with a market value of £12.1 million and 30,000 employees.
 It was the largest catering company in the world.
 Over ten million meals were sold each week.
 Lyons held 14 percent of the packet tea market, with over 1.25 million packets sold every day.
 600,000 Swiss rolls were sold every week.

 The teashop chain continued to grow strongly until the onset of the Great Depression.
 Teashop losses between 1934 and 1938 totalled £374,000.
 Despite this, due to its manufacturing and hotel concerns, the company remained the largest catering company in the world in the latter half of the 1930s.